Perfectly Mental logoPerfectly Mental

 Can individual therapy help my relationship?

 Often yes.
 Understanding your own patterns, triggers, and needs can significantly change how you show up in relationships.
-Individual therapy is not a substitute for couples therapy when both partners need support, but it is a powerful starting point.
+Individual therapy is not a substitute for couples therapy when both partners need support, but it is a powerful starting point and often more immediately accessible.

 Do I need to be in a relationship to come to therapy for relationship issues?